kaltura/playkit-js/docs/autoplay.md

  autoplay will start muted, until any user gesture will be executed on the player, which will then unmute it.
 If sets to `false` and the runtime browser blocks autoplay, playback will not start automatically.

- The following matrix summarise the results for configure `allowMutedAutoPlay` when `playback.autoplay=true`:
+ The following matrix summarise the results for configure `playback.allowMutedAutoPlay` when `playback.autoplay=true`:

 | Browser Policy          | `allowMutedAutoPlay=true` |` allowMutedAutoPlay=false`
 | ----------------- | ----------------- | ------ |